spectrumero/verilog-65C02/README.md

-In addition to Arlet's comments, stack writes (e.g. push instructions, jsr) write the two bytes to the stack with the WE enabled throughout the entire cycle of two bytes, so you can't just send the WE signal to asynchronous RAM - you will need to add some external stuff to make sure WE goes high on every byte.
+In addition to Arlet's comments, stack writes (e.g. push instructions, jsr) write the two bytes to the stack with the WE enabled throughout the entire cycle of two bytes, so you can't just invert WE and send it to asynchronous RAM - you will need to add some external stuff to make sure WE goes high on every byte.